HasnainDevMaster/CLI-Simple-Calculator/Readme.md

 Thank you for using the calculator!

-Note:
+Note: 📝

-* Make sure you have Node.js installed on your machine to run this application.
+Make sure you have Node.js installed on your machine to run this application.
-* This application only accepts integers as input.
+This calculator only accepts integers as input.
-* The calculator supports basic arithmetic operations: addition, subtraction, multiplication, and division.
+Supported basic arithmetic operations: addition, subtraction, multiplication, and division.

-Happy coding!
+Happy coding! 🚀